TheNova22/Skribbot/README.md

 - After cloning the repo, make sure you install google_image_download and pyautogui by running the following:</br>
 ```pip install google_images_download```</br>
 ```pip install pyautogui```
-- Make sure to set ```whitePosX``` and ```whitePosY``` as the constraints of the white color box in skribbl as the position of it might vary with display screen size. (<em>Line 7</em> in the py file)

 ## Running
-Call the python program from terminal and let the program draw on skribbl's canvas.
+- Call the python program from terminal at the turn you are supposed to draw on skribbl.</br>
+- Move your mouse on top of the white color block's center and click on enter so that it records where the color palette is present in your screen.
+You can set the values of ```whitePosX``` and ```whitePosY``` (<em>Line 10</em> in the py file) so that you can quickly proceed with the program rather than moving the cursor to white block every time. </br>
+- Move your mouse to the top left corner of canvas so that it will be used as a start point to draw the image. </br>
+- Input the word assigned to you. </br>
+- Wait and let Skribbot do its magic

 ### Note
 - The program automatically deletes the images downloaded after drawing them.
-You can disable it by removing the last line in the py file i.e. <em>Line 91</em>.
+You can disable it by removing the last line in the py file i.e. <em>Line 120</em>.
 - This program doesn't intend to use copyrighted materials/images via downloading the images from google, but rather is intended to be educational and a medium for users to have fun in playing skribbl and using python.